CANT Z.1007 Alcione: Yugoslavia

 The CANT Z.1007s opened hostilities against Yugoslavia, on 6 April 1941, bombing Mostar airfield.
 During that short invasion, Regia Aeronautica deployed 49 CANT Z.1007 bis, 26 of 47° Stormo, 15 of 95° Gruppo (of 35° Stormo) and eight of 50° Gruppo (of 16° Stormo).

 After the Armistice

-At the date of the Armistice, seventy-two of the 147 bombers still in the hands of Regia Aeronautica were CANT Z.1007s.
-The largest groups were in Perugia (22 aircraft) and in the Aegean sea (19 aircraft).
-Three days after the armistice, on 11 September, the CANT Z.1007s that were in Perugia, joined by eight more, took off for the base of Alghero in Sardinia, losing two of their number to German flak.
-On 16 September these bombers attacked German vessels that were carrying troops and equipment from Sardinia to Corsica, and one more aircraft was lost to flak.
+At the enactment of the Armistice of Cassibile on 3 September 1943, 72 of the 147 bombers still in the hands of Regia Aeronautica were Z.1007s.
+The largest groups were in Perugia (22 aircraft) and in the Aegean Sea (19 aircraft).
+Three days after the armistice, on 11 September, the Z.1007s that were in Perugia, joined by eight more, took off for the base of Alghero in Sardinia, losing two of their number to German flak.
+On 16 September, these bombers attacked German vessels that were carrying troops and equipment from Sardinia to Corsica, and one more aircraft was lost to flak.